 Simple will vs testamentary trust

 A simple will and a testamentary trust are two different estate planning tools that work in distinct ways.
-Understanding how each one functions, and what they're designed to do, can help you make informed choices about your estate plan.
+How each one functions, and what they are designed to do, is something people often consider when thinking about an estate plan.
 This guide explains the key differences between a simple will and a testamentary trust, when each might be useful, and what to consider when deciding which approach suits your situation.

 Simple will vs testamentary trust